LukaszRemkowicz/fastapi_asseco/README.md

 # Instructions:

 * Copy repo on your local disc
-* To have your server ip showed on the website add .env file to main folder of aplication.
+* To have your server ip showed on the website, add .env file to main folder of aplication.
 * Add variable to file: SERVER_IP=your host ip address
-* To run server, use command from working directiory:
+* To run server, use command in working directiory:
 ```bash
 uvicorn server.app.index:app  --host 0.0.0.0 --reload --port 8080
 ```
-* To run Reactapp, go to client server and in terminal write:
+* To run Reactapp, go to client folder and run in terminal:
 ```bash
 npm start
 ```